-5.6 A Member in Public Practice who provides Outsourced Services is reminded to review their professional indemnity insurance policy to assess whether adequate coverage exists for the Outsourced Services provided.
-SC60
+5.6 A Member in Public Practice who provides Outsourced Services should review their professional indemnity insurance policy to assess whether adequate coverage exists for the Outsourced Services provided.

 6. Performance of the Outsourcing Agreement

 Members providing or utilising Outsourced Services